jpontdia/ws-employee-soapcxf/README.md

-## WSDL and XSD
+## WSDL and Domain Model

-TBD....
+In our example, we are going to work in a fictitious Employee  SOAP service with 2 operations:
+* GetEmployeeById
+* GetEmployeeByName

 WSDL diagram:
 ![WSDL Diagram](/assets/wsdl-diagram.png)

-XSD schema for the service:
+Domain Model (XSD schema) and main response for the service:
 ![XSD Schema](/assets/xsd-employeesresponse.png)

 ![XSD Schema](/assets/xsd-employeebynamerequest.png)